sws2apps/sws2apps-docs/organized/docs/app-overview/welcome-to-organized.md

 # Welcome to Organized!

-[Organized](https://organized-app.com/) is a free progressive web application crafted specifically for Jehovah's Witnesses congregations.
+[Organized](https://organized-app.com/) is a free application crafted specifically for Jehovah's Witnesses congregations.
 Developed by our team at Scheduling Workbox System, it's designed for ease of use by every member of the congregation.
 Watch our [introductory video to the Organized app](https://www.youtube.com/watch?v=2czQB-LEfqg) on YouTube or visit [About Organized](https://about.organized-app.com) website to get a quick overview.
 We are actively developing the app to bring more features and to make it more and more useful for every person in a congregation.

 ![Organized wallpaper](./img/wallpaper-4k.png)